Links for NST IB Physics A/B ‘Mathematical Methods’ 2025

 Books/Formula Handbook

-in Titan Teaching Room 3, Cockcroft Building, New Museums Site.
+Teaching Room 3, Cockcroft Building, New Museums Site (see this

-online map.
-Follow the signs for Titan Teaching Room 1 instead, which will get you there.)
+signposted, but follow the signs for Titan Teaching Room 1 instead

 The handouts and problem sheets for this course are

-Information System (TiS) website, for registered users.
-(Spare
+(TiS) website, for registered users.
+(Spare copies will be put in

-copies are in the filing cabinet in the corridor outside the IB
+the filing cabinet in the corridor outside the IA/IB Practical

-- Handout I, p14: alternative ways of writing curl in cylindrical
+- Handout II, p14: alternative ways of writing curl in cylindrical

 polar coordinates.